Ōei Invasion: Background

+Following the 1389 campaign, the Wokou momentum waned, but did not completely disappear after the transition from Goryeo to Joseon.
+From 1393 (Taejo 2) to 1397 (Taejo 6), a total of 53 incursions occurred.
+One event in particular, in August 1396 120 warships invaded Gyeongsang province and attacked Dongnae (東萊).
+Kim Sa-hyeong (김사형, 金士衡) Namjae (南在) and Yi Mu (李茂) were tasked with the suppression of Tsushima and Iki island and returned to Seoul in January 1397.

+Following January 1398 Joha (朝賀) (On the occasion of the winter solstice where vassals and courtiers would pay their respects to the king) envoys from Tsushima came to Joseon court almost every year and would bring offerings and receive rice and beans in return.
+These envoys were sent by the Doju (島主, "island chief") Jeong Jeong-mu (宗貞茂, Sadashige Sō) and his sons, as well as by the aristocracy of the island.
+The concurring number of merchants visiting Korea increased rapidly, which led to various troubles.
+The Joseon government subsequently announced that traders are allowed entry to Busanpo (釜山浦) and Naeipo only on ships with a certificate of passage.
+Afterwards, there were many Wa (倭, ethnonym for Japanese) living in this area which according to the government officials caused unrest, while also attempting to sabotage the state authorities.
+In response in March 1418 Taejong he set up Japanese enclaves in Yeompo (鹽浦) and Gabae-ryang (加背梁) in Gyeongsang province.

 Joseon subsequently asked the Ashikaga shogunate and its deputy in Kyūshū to suppress pirate activity, favoring legitimate traders.
 In exchange for certain privileges, it gave authority to Sō Sadashige, the de facto ruler of Tsushima Province, over ships sailing from Japan to Korea.
-When Sō Sadashige died in 1418, power was seized from Sadashige's infant son Sadamori (Tsutsukumaru) by Soda Saemontaro, a powerful wokou leader.
+When Sō Sadashige died in 1418, power was seized from Sadashige's infant son Sadamori (Tsutsukumaru) by Sōda Saemontarō, a powerful wokou leader.
 Suffering from famine, wokou on Tsushima invaded Ming China in 1419.
 On the way to China, they invaded Korea's Bi-in and Haeju counties after their demands for food were rejected.

 After receiving reports of these incidents, the Korean court approved an expedition of Tsushima.
 King Taejong, who had abdicated his throne in 1418 but was still a military adviser of Sejong the Great, favored a more offensive approach.
-On June 9, 1419, Taejong declared a war against Tsushima, citing that it belonged to Joseon, and Yi Jongmu was chosen to conduct the expedition.
+On June 9, 1419, Taejong declared a war against Tsushima, citing that it belonged to Joseon, and Yi Chongmu was chosen to conduct the expedition.

 Invasion

 The Koreans waited until a large Japanese fleet had left the island for a raid.
-Yi Jong-mu's fleet of 227 ships and 17,285 soldiers set off from Geoje Island toward Tsushima on June 19, 1419.
+Yi Chongmu's fleet of 227 ships and 17,285 soldiers set off from Geoje Island toward Tsushima on June 19, 1419.
 The following day the fleet landed in Asō Bay (浅茅湾).